 He can sign his name to it.

-I think Americans know it's morally instinctively, they know it's morally corrupt to keep robbing from future generations.
+I think Americans know it's morally, instinctively, they know it's morally corrupt to keep robbing from future generations.

 Okay, that's been a big part of his agenda.

-Number three can be repeal Obamacare and replace with health Savings accounts.
+Number three can be repeal Obamacare and replace with health savings accounts.

-Number four can be make America energy independent, drilling, uh, coal mining, fracking, nuclear energy, and new technology, all of the above.
+Number four can be make America energy independent, drilling, coal mining, fracking, nuclear energy, and new technology, all of the above.

 Number five can be fix America's trade imbalance and demand trade fairness.

-Now again, I'm not talking protectionism here.
+Now, again, I'm not talking protectionism here.

 Negotiating better deals is not the same.

-And it's it's his agenda, but I think it would be something in our best interest to pursue.
+And it's his agenda, but I think it would be something in our best interest to pursue.

-Number six, we've got to think about homeland security, destroying ISIS, radical Islamic groups that have declared war against America.
+Number six, we've got to think about Homeland Security, destroying ISIS, radical Islamic groups that have declared war against America.

-And I don't think we have to necessarily send troops in, there might be times, but I hope not.
+And I don't think we have to necessarily send troops in.

 Number seven would be rebuild America's military.